-Jennifer Cassano grew up in Valley Stream, NY, right next to Queens at the beginning of Long Island.
+Jennifer Cassano, DVM - Current Student grew up in Valley Stream, NY, right next to Queens at the beginning of Long Island.
 As an undergraduate, she became interested in adding the idea of becoming a teacher to her dream of being a veterinarian.
-Her undergraduate research thesis involved a project using genetics, immunology, and virology to analyze equine sarcoid.
-She applied to the dual degree program to realize her dream of combining her passions for veterinary medicine, teaching, and research.
-Since beginning the program, she has completed her laboratory rotations and will be completing her veterinary degree in May.
-She will be joining Dr. Lisa Fortier’s lab full time this summer with the support of the college’s Graduate Research Assistantship.
+Her undergraduate research thesis involved a project using genetics, immunology, and virology to analyze equine sarcoid in the laboratory of Dr. Doug Antczak.
+She applied to the degree program to realize her dream of combining her passions for veterinary medicine, teaching, and research.
+After completing her DVM degree in May 2013 she joined Dr. Lisa Fortier’s laboratory with the support of the College’s Graduate Research Assistantship.
+This past fall she passed her A-exam and is looking forward to continuing her studies on how macrophages and mesenchymal stem cell’s interact in tissue regeneration.
 She is an alumna of the Cornell Veterinary Investigator Program and the Cornell Leadership Program.

-She enjoys horseback riding, running with her dog Riley and playing fetch with her toothless cat Tegan.
-She has been involved in a large community singing group in the university called Chorale for many years.
+Jennifer enjoys horseback riding, running with her dog Riley, and playing fetch with her toothless cat Tegan.
 She loves Ithaca, from the gorges to the farmers market, where there is nothing better than breakfast burritos, except perhaps the flatbread pizza.